codefellows/seattle-code-301n28/class-13/README.md

 ## Notes

 - Why do we need to talk about Diversity and Inclusion?
+  - better business
+  - everyone's voice matters
+  - enpowering people
+  - different perspectives = different people
+  - diversity is how we grow
+  - creates a psych safe space to work in

 - What does the U stand for in CRUD?
+  - UPDATE

 - How do we find a record by id and update it in Mongoose?
+  `Model.findByIdAndUpdate()`

 - [Mongoose Model Methods](https://mongoosejs.com/docs/api/model.html)